 Park managers recently completed a Climate Friendly Parks Action Plan demonstrating steps taken so far to reduce greenhouse gas emissions and implement sustainable practices.
 Efforts are ongoing to improve capacity for generating power locally using renewable resources and addressing waste disposal challenges through composting—both potentially cost-saving as well as environmentally responsible, especially in Katmai's far off-the-grid Alaska setting.

 Your support will help the Katmai Conservancy and Katmai National Park accomplish research, education, and visitor service priorities.
-Donate today, and help support Katmai National Park.
+Join Us today, and help support Katmai National Park.